 Dan Gallagher (Michael Douglas) is a happily married lawyer.
 Then he meets editor Alex Forrest (Glen Close).
 The two begin an affair while Dan’s wife (Anne Archer) and daughter are out of town.
-But when Dan tries to end things, Alex won’t let go.
-Her harassment veers from desperation into deadly violence against Dan – and his family.
+But when Dan tries to end things, Alex lurches from desperation to deadly violence.

 Fatal Attraction is well acted, tightly scripted, and balances dramatic tension with social commentary.
 It may be famous for its shocking moments, but it says an awful lot in far more subtle ways.

-Read on to discover the film’s key themes, and how it’s a retelling of Puccini’s opera, Madam Butterfly.
+Read on to discover the film’s key themes, and how it’s a retelling of Puccini’s opera, Madam Butterfly – with spoilers.

 Moral choices and consequences

-Dan Gallagher must pick between two paths.
-There’s family bliss and a quiet home in the countryside.
+Dan Gallagher must choose one of two paths.
+There’s the family bliss and a quiet home in the countryside that he already has.
 Then there’s the crowded, cut-throat city, and the temptations of the flesh, i.e., Alex Forrest.

-Dan doesn’t hesitate about jumping into an affair, but he does come to regret it.
+Dan doesn’t hesitate about jumping into an affair but comes to regret it.
 He discovers that all actions have consequences, and he must now live with his.

 The film is more than a morality play, because there are no clear cut villains and heroes.
-Viewed as a take on Madam Butterfly, the film isn’t a misogynistic attack on Alex Forrest, but a tragedy.
+Yet viewed as a take on Madam Butterfly, the film isn’t a misogynistic attack on Alex Forrest, but a tragedy.
 While her actions aren’t excusable, her pain is understandable.